skdelphix/maskdocs/docs/Securing_Sensitive_Data/Out_Of_The_Box_Algorithm_Frameworks.md

 Number.

-You can use a free text redaction algorithm to show or hide information by displaying either a “black list” or a “white list.”
+You can use a free text redaction algorithm to show or hide information by displaying either a “blacklist” or a “whitelist.”

 **Blacklist** – Designated material will be redacted (removed).
 For example, you can set a blacklist to hide patient names and addresses.